 How do you find out if allergy is playing a role in your asthma?

-After taking your medical history, your doctor may perform SKIN PRICK TESTS or BLOOD (RAST) TESTS FOR ALLERGEN SPECIFIC IGE to demonstrate the presence of antibodies to one or several allergens.
+After taking your medical history, your doctor may perform skin prick tests or blood (RAST) tests for allergen specific IgE to demonstrate the presence of antibodies to one or several allergens.
 These tests are medically and scientifically proven.
-Your doctor may decide to refer you to an Allergy Specialist for testing, particularly in the case of suspected severe allergies, including those to foods, medicines or insects.
+Your doctor may decide to refer you to a colinical immunology/allergy specialist for testing, particularly in the case of suspected severe allergies, including those to foods, medicines or insects.

 Unorthodox so-called allergy tests are unproven